Elmo675/Talk-and-Dice/README.md

 2.Set up MySql database in application.properties

-3.Launch mvn package in src folder.
+3.Launch mvn package in src folder to create jar file in src/target folder

+4.Launch java -jar on jar file in src/target to start application

 Important:
 Make sure your MySql Server is working properly and that you have created database